RangiLyu/nanodet/README.md

     To export onnx model, run tools/export.py.
 Then using [onnx-simplifier](https://github.com/daquexian/onnx-simplifier) to simplify onnx structure.

-    Run onnx2ncnn in ncnn tools to generate ncnn .param and .bin file
+    Run **onnx2ncnn** in ncnn tools to generate ncnn .param and .bin file.

+    After that, using **ncnnoptimize** to optimize ncnn model.

+    If you have quentions about converting ncnn model, refer to ncnn wiki. https://github.com/Tencent/ncnn/wiki

 2. Run NanoDet model with C++